selfdefined/web-app/11ty/definitions/ableism.md

 speech: noun
 ---

 a system that places value on people’s bodies and minds based on societally constructed ideas of normalcy, intelligence, excellence, and productivity.
-These constructed ideas are deeply rooted in anti-Blackness, eugenics, colonialism and capitalism.
+These constructed ideas are deeply rooted in anti-Blackness, eugenics, colonialism, and capitalism.

 — Talia "TL" Lewis